-Benefits covered for children under age 21 are in accordance with AHCCCS' [Exhibit 431](#), [Attachment A - AHCCCS Dental Periodicity Table](#).
-Benefits are also outlined in the DentaQuest Office Manual available at www.dentaquestgov.com.
+Benefits covered for children under age 21 are in accordance with AHCCCS' [Exhibit 431, Attachment A - AHCCCS Dental Periodicity Table.](#)

-Mercy RBHA assigns all members under 21 years of age to a dental home.
+Mercy Care assigns all members under 21 years of age to a dental home.
 A dental home is where the member and a dentist work together to best meet dental health needs.
 Having a dental home builds trust between the member and the dentist.
 It is a place where the member can get regular, ongoing care, not just a place to go when there is a dental problem.
 A "dental home" may be an office or facility where all dental services are provided in one place.
 Members can choose or change their assigned dental provider.